-Crazy Camps are not alcohol free (unless it is stated differently in the description).
-A glass (or two) of wine or beer is common.
+Crazy Balance Camps are strictly alcohol free and drugs free.
+At other Crazy Camps, a glass (or two) of wine or beer is not uncommon.
 Being wasted, however, is not common and not welcomed.
 Hardcore drinkers should better book some party trip elsewhere.
-If you don’t drink alcohol at all: no problem, be welcome :-)

 The only drug that is common in Crazy Camps is adrenaline – the best drug anyway.